 vendor SDS, which may create significant problems if you are unable to do so.

-Tracking chemicals in the workplace requires detailed knowledge of all possible "hiding places".
-Chemicals can be found in the strangest places –and they can be easily overlooked.
+Tracking chemicals in the workplace using chemical inventory software requires detailed knowledge of all possible "hiding places".
+Chemicals can be found in the strangest places and they can be easily overlooked.

-Chemicals often interact explosively with other chemicals, so storage location may be a problem if you need to have multiple chemicals with a certain distance between them.
-The Inventory must identify the distance between chemicals so that appropriate incompatibilities reporting can take place.
+Chemicals and corrosive products often interact explosively with other chemicals, so storage locations may be a problem if you need to have multiple chemicals with a certain distance between them.
+The chemical inventory must identify the distance between chemicals so that appropriate incompatibilities reporting can take place.

 We will conduct a physical inventory of all hazardous chemicals including consumer